 Be careful what you present though.
 If you're presenting backend, keep the frontend very rough because clients cling to visuals; if there are no visuals, they can focus on functionality.

-When showing work, be sure to let a client know how you arrived to the latest iteration.
-Show the the first draft, why it didn't work, what you did then, your thought process, and the steps between.
-This will stop comments like "make logo bigger" because you've educated the client and made them like you.
+When showing work, be sure to let a client know how you arrived at the latest iteration.
+Show the first draft, why it didn't work, what you did then, your thought process, and the steps between.
+This will stop comments like "make the logo bigger" because you've educated the client and made them like you.

 Get rejected early